cwarren/weedstrikeroguelike/doc/project_plan.md

 This is the project plan for Weed Strike.
 This covers general planning thoughts in addition to tasks and milestones.
 This is NOT a design document for the game.

 1. better message system
-  1. archive/log of messages (queue of size x)
-  1. which age out as turn are taken
   1. old ones are visible via a separate UI mode
   1. message log persisted
 1. basic combat & entities